Background pattern

 • changes in your blood cell count.

-If you interrupt treatment with Ganciclovir Accord
+If you stop using Ganciclovir Accord

 Do not stop using ganciclovir without consulting your doctor.

-If you have any other questions about the use of this medication, ask your doctor, pharmacist, or nurse.
+If you have any other questions about the use of this medicine, ask your doctor, pharmacist, or nurse.

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.
 The following side effects may occur with this medicine:

-Severe side effects
+Serious side effects

-• Decrease in the number of white blood cells – with signs of infection such as sore throat, mouth ulcers or fever
+• decrease in the number of white blood cells - with signs of infection such as sore throat, mouth ulcers, or fever

-• Decrease in the number of red blood cells – symptoms include feeling short of breath or tired, palpitations or pale skin.
+• decrease in the number of red blood cells - symptoms include feeling short of breath or tired, palpitations, or pale skin.

 Common:may affect up to 1 in 10 people

-• Blood infection (sepsis) – with signs that include fever, chills, palpitations, confusion and difficulty speaking
+• blood infection (sepsis) - with signs that include fever, chills, palpitations, confusion, and difficulty speaking

-• Seizures.
+• seizures.

 Uncommon:may affect up to 1 in 100 people

-• Hallucinations - seeing or hearing things that are not real
+• hallucinations - seeing or hearing things that are not real

-• Disturbed thinking or feelings, loss of contact with reality
+• disturbed thinking or feelings, loss of contact with reality

-• Failure of kidney function.
+• kidney failure.

 Rare:may affect up to 1 in 1,000 people

-Inform your doctor immediately if you notice any of the side effects mentioned above.
+Tell your doctor immediately if you notice any of the above side effects.

 Other side effects